“Annulments” in Colorado – What They Are, and What They Aren’t

 First, in order for a Colorado court to hear an annulment case either one of the parties must have lived in the state for 30 days, or the marriage must have been entered into within the state.
 This is notably different from the requirements for a dissolution of marriage case, which requires one party to have lived in the state for 90 days regardless of where the marriage was entered into.

-Additionally there is no statutorily required waiting period between filing and when the Court can issue an order in an annulment case.
-This is unlike a dissolution of marriage case where 90 days are required between filing and any Court order dissolving the marriage.
+Also, there is no required waiting period between filing an annulment case and when the Court can issue an order annulling the marriage.
+This is notably different from a dissolution of marriage case where at least 90 days must pass after the case is first filed before the Court can issue an order dissolving the marriage.